EncinasBartos/TBarrier/TBarrier/3D/demos/AdvectiveBarriers/FTLE3D/readme.txt

 The demo is inside the folder "Main":

 _"FTLEABCsteady": FTLE demo applied to steady ABC-flow.
-_"FTLEABCunsteady": FTLE demo applied to steady ABC-flow.
+_"FTLEABCunsteady": FTLE demo applied to unsteady ABC-flow.

 Auxiliary functions in current folder: